chkpr/check_it/README.md

 ### Step 1: Import the database

-After cloning the repository and starting Xampp and PHP, import the project database, either using PHPMyadmin or from the terminal:
+After cloning the repository and starting Xampp and PHP, import the project database, either using PHPMyAdmin or from the terminal:

 ```
 mysql -u username -password check_it < check_it.sql
 ```

-in case it generates an error ("the < operator is reserved for future use") on Windows please try this:
+In case it generates an error ("the < operator is reserved for future use") on Windows please try this:

 ```
 Get-Content check_it.sql | mysql -u username -password check_it
 ```

-### Step 3: Connect the database to the project
+### Step 2: Connect the database to the project

 Create a pdo.php file in the assets/lib folder with the following code.
 Remember to replace “root” with the database manager username and “ ” with the password: